paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-087-federal-lands-recreation-enhancement.md

 (7) **Chairperson** — The chairperson of a Recreation Resource Advisory Committee shall be selected by the majority vote of the members of the Committee.

-(8) **Quorum** — Eight members shall constitute a quorum.
+(8) **Quorum** — Six members shall constitute a quorum.
 A quorum must be present to constitute an official meeting of a Recreation Resource Advisory Committee.

 (9) **Approval procedures** — A Recreation Resource Advisory Committee shall establish procedures for making recommendations to the Secretary.
 A recommendation may be submitted to the Secretary only if the recommendation is approved by a majority of the members of the Committee from each of the categories specified in paragraph (5)(D) and general public support for the recommendation is documented.